bakzonehey/create-your-own-adventure/english/wake-up/vigilante/wentdown/wentdown.md

 You saw a pair of bare legs, and a cleavage revealed underneath unzipped leotard.

-You found out you were looking at yourself, arms and legs tied up in a sitting position in a metal a chair.
+Then you realized you were looking at yourself, with arms and legs tied up in a sitting position in a metal a chair.

 Your captor must have found you lying on the floor, and decided to tie you up this way.